 If you were ever to join me on a beautiful private photographic tour, the likelihood of one of these furry friends jumping up on your head or camera is high.
 Everyone who meets a Meerkat instantly falls in love with their wonderfully inquisitive nature.

-Meerkats, Suricata suricatta, are in category least concern on the IUCN red list.
+Meerkats, Suricata suricatta, are in the category least concern on the IUCN red list.